Jbruslind/ECE44x_Senior_Design/Mechanical/Project Model Files/Inventor Files/README.md

 ## Metric Nuts/Bolts

-For this project we tried to maintin metric as our standard measurement of choice due to its ubiquity in engineering and ease of use (simple, rounded numbers).
+For this project we tried to maintain metric as our standard measurement of choice due to its ubiquity in engineering and ease of use (simple, rounded numbers).
 As such we have a general repository of metric bolts/nuts that we used in our models.
 This section does not have a specific supplier because we bought these parts from various suppliers (Amazon, McMaster, local hardware stores, etc)